BUSINESS MIGRANT (INNOVATOR) & (START UP)

-The Isle of Man Business Migrant route offers significant advantages over the equivalent Innovator and Start Up routes in the UK, for those who choose the Isle of Man as the location for their business.
-As well as the Isle of Man being an attractive business-friendly environment with a high quality of life, it has excellent access to UK markets.
+The Isle of Man Business Migrant route offers significant advantages over the equivalent Innovator and Start Up routes in the UK for those who choose the Isle of Man as the location for their business.
+As well as the Isle of Man being an attractive and business-friendly environment with a high quality of life, it has excellent access to UK markets.

 How good does my English need to be?

 You will need to demonstrate your English level in a way prescribed under the Immigration Rules, for instance by passing an IELTS for UKVI SELT test at CEFR level B2 across all four subjects.

 How innovative does my business idea need to be?

 The idea does not need to be "innovative" in the sense of a technology project or being a completely new idea, no element of which has been tried previously.
 Instead, the business idea must simply be a genuine, original business idea that meets new or existing market needs and/or creates a competitive advantage.

 Yes, this category allows a spouse or partner and minor children to move with the main applicant, and they can work, subject to work permits and conditions set out in the Immigration Rules.
 Older children may need to be considered as a separate case: Kinley Legal can advise on this.

 Can I live in the UK on this visa?